fzarebinski/motorway-app/README.md

 * `.gitignore` - list there all custom files related to your IDE,
 * `.editorconfig` - installation of EditorConfig plugin in your IDE to follow code formatting standing for the project.

-The project is configured to run linter before committing to force code standards.
+The project is configured to run linter before committing to force coding standards.

 ## Structure